Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Experimental setup additional results

-For the implementation of the Robust-MEM (MMD) algorithm in this application we set $c = 50$ and $T = 100$.
-For the optimization step we used a learning rate of $\eta = 0.001$ and we employ a random restart method for the initialisation of the optimization: 100 points are sampled uniformly at random and the MMD loss is calculated using the observed data.
-The 3 points with the smallest loss are used as initial points and the resulting parameter estimate with the smallest loss is picked after all 3 optimisation procedures have finished.
+In this application we set $c = 1$ and $T = 100$ in the Robust-MEM algorithm.
+For the optimisation step we used a learning rate of $\eta = 0.001$ and we employ a random restart method for the initialization of the optimisation: 100 points are sampled uniformly at random and the MMD loss is calculated using the observed data.
+The point with the smallest loss is used as the initial point and the resulting parameter estimate with the smallest loss during optimisation is picked.
+The uniform intervals are set to $[0,2]$ for the regression parameters $\beta$ and $[-0.1,0.1]$ for the spline parameters $u_0, u_1$.
 Posterior samples are obtained from 200 bootstrap iterations.
+Of course, when the optimisation objective is non-convex, there is usually a trade-off between coverage capability and MSE of the posterior estimates or intervals depending on the initialization of the optimisation.
+A wider uniform interval usually leads to higher uncertainty in our posterior beliefs which can exhibit better coverage probability of estimated intervals.
+On the contrary, if one is interested in the MSE of the posterior estimations then one can perform the above procedure more than 100 times to get a better initial point of the optimisation or use a narrower uniform distribution based on prior beliefs or historic data.